binghe/HOL/Manual/Cheatsheet/cheatsheet.md

 In many cases, we may want to state exactly how the goal should be taken apart (rather than simply applying `rw[]` or similar).

 `strip_tac`
-: Splits a top-level conjunct into two subgoals, *or* move a top-level implication antecedent into the assumptions, *or* remove a top-level `∀`-quantified variable.
+: Splits a top-level conjunct into two subgoals, *or* move a top-level implication antecedent into the assumptions, *or* remove a top-level `!`-quantified variable.
   Often `rpt strip_tac` (which repeats `strip_tac` as many times as possible) is used.

 `conj_tac`